Babur

+Religiously, Babur started his life as a staunch Sunni Muslim, but he underwent significant evolution.
+Babur became more tolerant as he conquered new territories and grew older, allowing other religions to peacefully coexist in his empire and at his court.
+He also displayed a certain attraction to theology, poetry, geography, history, and biology—disciplines he promoted at his court—earning him a frequent association with representatives of the Timurid Renaissance.
+His religious and philosophical stances are characterized as humanistic.

 Babur married several times.
-Notable among his sons are Humayun, Kamran Mirza and Hindal Mirza.
+Notable among his children were Humayun, Kamran Mirza, Hindal Mirza, Masuma Sultan Begum, and the author Gulbadan Begum.
 Babur died in 1530 in Agra and Humayun succeeded him.
 Babur was first buried in Agra but, as per his wishes, his remains were moved to Kabul and reburied.
 He ranks as a national hero in Uzbekistan and Kyrgyzstan.
 Many of his poems have become popular folk songs.
-He wrote the Baburnama in Chaghatai Turkic; it was translated into Persian during the reign (1556–1605) of his grandson, the Emperor Akbar.
+He wrote the Baburnama in Chaghatai Turkic; it was translated into Persian during the reign (1556–1605) of his grandson, the emperor Akbar.

 Name

 Ẓahīr-ud-Dīn is Arabic for "Defender of the Faith" (of Islam), and Muhammad honours the Islamic prophet.
 The name was chosen for Babur by the Sufi saint Khwaja Ahrar, who was the spiritual master of his father.
 The difficulty of pronouncing the name for his Central Asian Turco-Mongol army may have been responsible for the greater popularity of his nickname Babur, also variously spelled Baber, Babar, and Bābor.
-The name is generally taken in reference to the Persian word babur (ببر), meaning "tiger".
+The name is generally taken in reference to the Persian word babur (ببر), meaning "tiger" or "panther".
 The word repeatedly appears in Ferdowsi's Shahnameh and was borrowed into the Turkic languages of Central Asia.